(please include photo credit)

 November 16, 2012

-Joan Saab is an Associate Professor of Art History and the Director of the Graduate Program in Visual and Cultural Studies at the University of Rochester.
+Joan Saab is an Associate Professor of Art History and Chair of the department.
 She holds a B.A. in English and Art History from Tufts University, an M.A. in American Studies with a focus on Material Culture and Folk Art from George Washington University, and a Ph.D. in American Studies from New York University.
 Her first book, For the Millions: American Art and Culture Between the Wars (2004) was the inaugural volume in the “Arts and Intellectual Life in Modern America” series published by the University of Pennsylvania Press.
 She has written articles on Oprah’s Book Club and the gendering of public taste, nostalgia and the New Urbanism, and motherhood and anti-feminism in the popular media.
-She is currently at work on a multi-media book project, tentatively entitled, Searching for Siqueiros.
+She is currently at working on a digital humanities project that features an interactive 3D model of Rochester's old railroad station, designed by noted architect Claude Bragdon.